-Attacking convoy KG 123 in the Caribbean (sinking 2 ships) the boat was counter-attacked and forced to abort its second attack.
+After sinking two ships from convoy KG-123 in the Caribbean the boat was counter-attacked and forced to abort a second attack.
 (Sources: Blair, vol 2, page 219)

 14 Jun 1943

-Aircraft attack, aircraft shot down:British Whitley (10 OTU RAF/G)
+Aircraft attack, aircraft shot down:British Whitley bomber (10 OTU RAF/G)

 U-564 was sunk in this attack.
-The damaged aircraft had to ditch at sea.
+The aircraft had to ditch at sea.

 3 Aug 1943

-While looking for the U-604 to attack her again a Ventura aircraft (Sqdn VB-107, pilot Prueher) instead found the U-185 and attacked her with depth charges and wounding one man.
+While seeking U-604 to make a second attack, a Lockheed PV-1 Ventura bomber (Sqdn VB-107, pilot Prueher) instead found U-185, depth charging her and wounding one man.
 (Sources: Blair, vol 2, page 371)

 11 Aug 1943

 Aircraft attack, aircraft shot down:American B-24 Liberator bomber (Sqdn VB-107).
 Shot down while alongside the stricken U-604 (later scuttled).

 General notes on this boat